Skip to content

 Your cart is empty

-The Korean 10-step routine is not a rigid ritual but a flexible order that deeply cleanses, hydrates, and protects your skin.
-You layer light textures from thin to rich, adapt steps to your skin type, and skip what you don't need.
-At NoticeMe you will find fitting K-Beauty and J-Beauty products for every stage from Korea and Japan.
+The Korean 10-step routine is not a rigid ritual, but a flexible order that helps you cleanse, hydrate and protect your skin thoroughly.
+You layer lightweight textures from thinnest to richest, adapt steps to your skin type and skip what you do not need.
+At NoticeMe, you will find suitable K-Beauty and J-Beauty products from Korea and Japan for every step.

-Start with a cleansing oil or balm to dissolve makeup, sunscreen, and excess sebum.
-Massage onto dry skin, emulsify with a little water, and rinse.
+Start with a cleansing oil or balm to dissolve makeup, sunscreen and excess sebum.
+Massage onto dry skin, emulsify with a little water and rinse off.
 Oils are gentle because like dissolves like.
-Choose lighter oils for oily skin, richer balms for dry skin.
-Find varied oil-based cleansers for this first step.
+Choose lighter oils for oily skin and richer balms for dry skin.
+At NoticeMe, you will find a wide range of formulas – shop oil-based cleansers.

 The second cleanse removes water-soluble residue and sweat.
-A mild gel or foam cleanser with pH 5-6 helps maintain the acid mantle and avoids tightness.
+A mild gel or foam cleanser with a pH of 5 to 6 helps support the skin barrier and does not leave your skin feeling tight.
 Use lukewarm water and massage briefly.
-Double cleansing delivers deep clarity and optimizes absorption of the next steps.
-Discover suitable water-based facial cleansers.
+Double cleansing gives you a deeply clean base and helps the next skincare steps work better.
+You can find more practical tips here: Double Cleansing: the Korean method.

 3. Exfoliation

-Exfoliation smooths skin, removes dead cells, and helps actives penetrate better.
-Chemical exfoliants use acids: AHAs like glycolic or lactic refine dry, dull skin; BHAs like salicylic work deep in pores for blemishes; PHAs are especially gentle and hydrating.
-1-3 times per week is enough—don’t overdo it to avoid irritation.
-Skip other strong actives the same evening and always wear sunscreen the next day.
+An exfoliant smooths the skin, removes dead cells and helps active ingredients absorb better.
+Chemical exfoliants work with acids: AHA such as glycolic or lactic acid refine dry, dull skin, BHA such as salicylic acid works deep in the pores for blemishes, and PHA is especially gentle and hydrating.
+One to three times per week is enough - do not overdo it to avoid irritation.
+Skip other strong actives on the same evening and always wear sunscreen the next day.

 4. Toner

-A hydrating toner balances pH and drenches the skin so everything after works better.
-Opt for alcohol-free formulas with soothing and hydrating ingredients like centella, green tea or hyaluronic acid.
-Apply with hands and pat in.
-Optionally layer 2-3 thin coats if your skin is very thirsty.
+A hydrating toner balances the skin and floods it with moisture so everything after it performs better.
+Choose alcohol-free formulas with soothing and hydrating ingredients such as Centella, green tea or hyaluronic acid.
+Apply with your hands and pat in gently.
+Optionally layer two to three thin coats if your skin is very dehydrated.

 5. Essence

-Essence is the heart of many K-beauty routines: an ultra-light, potent hydration layer that strengthens the barrier and boosts radiance.
-Typical ingredients include ferments, snail secretion filtrate, niacinamide, or hyaluronic acid.
-Apply 1-2 thin layers and pat in.
-Essences calm, deeply hydrate, and prime skin perfectly for treatments.
+Essence is the heart of many K-Beauty routines: a featherlight, high-performance hydration layer that supports the barrier and boosts radiance.
+Typical ingredients include ferments, snail secretion filtrate, niacinamide or hyaluronic acid.
+Apply one to two thin layers and pat them in.
+Essences soothe, hydrate deeply and prepare the skin perfectly for treatments.

 6. Serum or ampoule

-Serums and ampoules target specific concerns with concentrated actives.
-Layer a maximum of 1-2 products per routine and observe your skin.
-Apply spot-wise or over the face as needed, then follow with moisture.
+Serums and ampoules target specific skin concerns with concentrated actives.
+Layer a maximum of one to two products per routine and monitor how your skin responds.
+Apply either to specific areas or across the whole face, then seal in with moisture.
+Not sure about the difference?
+Ampoule vs. Serum – what is the difference?

 • Blemishes: BHA, tea tree, propolis